-Three Months Ended A pril 30, Change

-2023 2022 \$ %

-Provision for income taxes \$ 308 \$ 285 23 8 %
+Six Months Ended July 31, 2023 2022 2022 2022 2022 y 31, Cha ange 2023 2022 \$ % Provision for income taxes 9 \$ 222 \$ 422 (200) (47)%

-Provision for income taxes increased by de minimis, or 8%, for the three months ended April 30, 2023 compared to the same period of the prior year, primarily due to income in foreign tax jurisdictions.
-We maintain a full valuation allowance on our U.S. deferred tax assets, and the significant components of the tax expense recorded are current cash tax expenses in various jurisdictions.
+Provision for income taxes decreased by \$0.2 million, or (47)%, for the six months ended July 31, 2023 compared to the same period of the prior year.
+The changes were primarily due to a partial release of valuation allowance, of which \$0.5 million tax benefit was directly related to the day one impact from the acquisition of BluBracket, Inc. In connection with the BluBracket acquisition, we recorded a net deferred tax liability which provides an additional source of taxable income to support the realization of the pre-existing deferred tax assets and, accordingly, during the six months ended July 31, 2023, we released a total of \$0.5 million of its U.S. valuation allowance.
+We continue to maintain a full valuation allowance on our U.S. deferred tax assets, and the significant components of the tax expense recorded are current cash tax expenses in various jurisdictions.
 Current cash tax expenses are impacted by each jurisdiction's individual tax rates, laws on the timing of recognition of income and deductions, and availability of net operating losses and tax credits.
 Our effective tax rate may fluctuate significantly on a quarterly basis and could be adversely affected to the extent earnings are lower than anticipated in countries that have lower statutory rates and higher than anticipated in countries that have higher statutory rates.